radelmann/reUnderScore/readme.md

-Clone of some underscore.js functions for HackReactor technical interview prep.
+Partial Clone of the underscore.js library.
+For the purpose of preparing for the HackReactor technical interview.

 You can clone or download this repo.
 Once you have done so, from the root directory of the repo, run: